VirtualBrightPlayz/cbre/index.md

 Once you've selected all the required faces, browse for the texture you want to use and hit `Apply`.

-Additionally, you can change the scale and alignment of the textures on the selected faces by using the Scale, Shift and Rotation fields shown above.
-As a shortcut, hitting the Fit button with scale and align the texture in such a way that the whole texture will be visible.
+Additionally, you can change the scale and alignment of the textures on the selected faces by using the `Scale`, `Shift` and `Rotation` fields shown above.
+As a shortcut, hitting the `Fit` button will scale and align the texture in such a way that the whole texture will be visible.

 In the following example, I've used `tooltextures/remove_face`.
 All faces with this texture will be ignored by the lightmapper and removed from the final room: